5of12/5of12.github.io/_posts/2025-09-04-playtonik-looping.md

 author: Tom Cartwright
 ---

-I've recently been working on a looper feature for our musical fidget toy - Playtonik.
+I've recently been working on a looper feature for Playtonik, our musical fidget toy.
 The idea is to capture a section of the inputted notes and to give the user controls to play the loop back at will.

 Playtonik is a Unity project and, as anyone who has worked with Unity before probably knows, trying to keep things in sync can sometimes be challenging.
 This is especially true when it comes to anything that needs to run outside of the update loop.

 # The Looper

 The Playtonik looper is a "free time" capture system for MIDI note messages.
-In practice, this is a buffer with a 1ms interval and four note slots per interval up to a arbitrary maximum of 20 seconds.
+In practice, this is a buffer with a 1ms interval and four note slots per interval, up to an arbitrary maximum of 20 seconds.

 As we're not recording audio samples, 1ms is plenty of fidelity to capture the performed notes to be reproduced with accurate timing.

 # The Problem

 Enter the Unity update loop problem.
 In Playtonik, notes are triggered by spawning a "bell" with an attached audio source.
-As this is couple to the physics system, it must be triggered in the Unity main thread.
-The problem with this is that neither of Unity's loop systems could be used to play the notes back with accurate timing.
+As this is coupled to the physics system, it must be triggered in the Unity main thread.
+The problem is that neither of Unity's loop systems could play the notes back with accurate timing.

 The `FixedUpdate` loop is tied to the physics of the app, meaning that changing the duration to match the 1ms interval of the looper buffer drastically changed the core processing of the rest of the application - so isn't appropriate for the looper playback.